Charles Ives

 Antonio Vivaldi

 During his lifetime, Vivaldi was famous; not only as composer, but also as a violist.
-Apart from being a musician, he was a cleryman as well.
+Apart from being a musician, he was a clergyman as well.
 In 1703 he was ordained priest, but soon he resigned, maybe because of a chronic bronchitis, or because his musical ambitions were in the end stronger than his clergical ambitions.

 He wrote many compositions for the choir and orchestra of the Pio Ospedale della Pietà, a Venetian Institution devoted to the care of ophnaned girls, where he was appointed maestro di violino in 1703 and later maestro dei concerti.